tolibear/xeet-admin/src/components/README.md

 - **Component Rendering**: < 100ms for organisms
 - **Table Interactions**: < 250ms for 100k rows
 - **Bundle Size**: Optimized with tree-shaking
-- **Memory Usage**: Efficient for galaxy-scale data
+- **Memory Usage**: Efficient for enterprise-scale data

 ---

-This atomic design system ensures that every component is built to scale from individual atoms to complete galaxy-scale systems, maintaining consistency, performance, and maintainability throughout the Xeet Admin Platform.
+This atomic design system ensures that every component is built to scale from individual atoms to complete enterprise-scale systems, maintaining consistency, performance, and maintainability throughout the Xeet Admin Platform.